minio/docs/source/administration/object-management.rst

 Tiering to an additional remote creates an additional network hop between the hot tier and it's data while also increasing operational complexity.

 You *may* configure object locking or versioning on the remote bucket.
-Use caution, as mismatched rules between the source and the target buckets run a risk of data corruption and loss.

-Creating separate rules on the target bucket may have effects such as the following:
+Enabling versioning or object locking on the target bucket may have effects such as the following:

 - Object locking set on the target bucket may prevent desired ``delete`` operations from the source bucket from completing.

-- MinIO tiers objects with their own ``UUID``, so versioning on the target bucket is not required.
+- MinIO tiers objects with their own ``UUID``, so versioning on the target bucket is redundant at best.

-  If you enable versioning on the target bucket, you may experience the following unexpected or undesired results:

-  - Excess data usage on the target remote after a delete operation on the source
-  - Reduced storage efficiency on the target, as ``delete`` operations result in ``DeleteMarker`` rather than freeing space
+- Reduced storage efficiency on the target, as ``delete`` operations result in creation of a ``DeleteMarker`` rather than freeing space.
-  - Duplicate delete markers on source and target buckets
+- Duplicate delete markers on source and target buckets.

 Exclusive Access to Remote Data
 -------------------------------